« Previous Page

 Imagine growing up today: Your best friend got a nose ring, tattoos abound in gym class, and classmates talk about

-everything from hairstyles to homosexuality in Internet chat rooms.
+everything from hairstyles to sexual orientation in Internet chat rooms.
 Think

 about raging hormones, a need to rebel, and peer pressure in your child's daily